- Written by Dr.Mehmet Demircioglu

 Some surgeons may use a topical product on the donor area if there is irritation or a localized wound.
 That can be reasonable when it is specific.
 But applying a thick ointment over the whole donor area without instruction can keep residue in the short hair, make the area greasy, and make it harder to see whether redness is settling or spreading.

-Warning signs before using more product
+Warning signs to check before adding more product

-Contact the clinic before adding product if pain is increasing, redness is spreading, the scalp feels hot, or the area is becoming more swollen.
-Also contact the clinic if you see pus, bad smell, fever, chills, an open wound, black or grey tissue, or a wet scab that looks worse rather than better.
+Before adding product, send photos or ask the clinic if pain is increasing, redness is spreading, the scalp feels hot, or the area is becoming more swollen.
+Also report pus, bad smell, fever, chills, an open wound, black or grey tissue, or a wet scab that looks worse rather than better.
 Do the same if a new rash or intense itching appears after starting an ointment.
 Do not cover that reaction with a second cream.
 Send the product label and the timeline of when symptoms began.

 Do not try to treat a worsening wound by covering it.
 A topical product may be part of a treatment plan, but first I need to understand what is happening.
 Sometimes the answer is a change in washing instructions.
 Sometimes it is an oral antibiotic.
 Sometimes it is local medical assessment, especially if you have traveled home.